Meteor-Community-Packages/meteor-autoform/README.md

 }
 ```

+Tip: Any attribute can instead be provided as a function that returns the attribute's value.

 ## Complex Schemas

 You can use mongo dot notation to map an input to a subdocument.
 For example: